desmondlzy/embroidery-streamlines/README.md

 ```

-## Run the script
+## Run the scripts

+A few interactive python scripts reside in the `examples` folder.
+You can run them from command line or interactively in [vscode](https://code.visualstudio.com/docs/python/jupyter-support-py) or other IDEs, or export them to jupyter notebooks

 ### `examples/run_multiple_patches.py`
 Run the pipeline on the density and direction fields extracted from each segment of an image.
 Generate a preview of the embroidery pattern, and `.emb` files that can be used on the Bernina B590 machine.

 ### `examples/run_interactive_regularization.py`
 Demo of the interactive regularization.
 An example of a horizontal direction field and a linearly increasing density field is used here.
-A matplotlib popup will appear for the interactive demo.
+A pyplot popup will appear for the interactive demo.

 ### `examples/run_analytical_field.py`
 Run the pipeline on some analytical fields, please check the source code to choose from the fields available, or make your own fields.

 ## Cite Us!

-Please consider cite us if you find our work helpful for your project.
+Please consider citing us if you find our work helpful for your project.

 ```
 @article{zhenyuan2023embroidery,